Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Fluorescent 3D image rendering

-Extracting geometry from volumetric images consists of giving approximate representations of biological objects in terms of ND (N = 0,1,2,3) discrete objects, embedded in a 3D space.
-They can be pretty diverse, both in terms of size and of topology.
-Here, we decide to focus on the lipid membranes that delimits cells and nuclei and to approximate them as 2D surfaces, that can be modeled efficiently with triangle meshes.
-Choosing the topology in such manner also implements prior knowledge: as we see in section \ref{celegans_ex}, early embryos are composed of cells forming bounded regions that can be represented as a single non-manifold multimaterial mesh \cite{maitre2016asymmetric}.
+Extracting geometry from volumetric images involves approximating biological structures using discrete $N$-dimensional representations ($N = 0,1,2,3$) embedded in 3D space.
+These structures vary in size and topology.
+We focus here on cell membranes, modeled as 2D surfaces using triangle meshes, though extensions to points, filaments, and volumes are possible.
+This choice reflects prior knowledge of structural topology: as shown in Section~\ref{celegans_ex}, early embryos comprise cells forming bounded regions, representable as a single non-manifold, multimaterial mesh~\cite{Multitracker,maitre2016asymmetric}, where cell–cell interfaces are captured by doubling intensity at overlapping membranes.